Sara Petrov

-Sara Petrov (born August 26, 1982 in Toronto, Ontario) was a synchronized swimmer.
+Sara Petrov (born August 26, 1982) was a synchronized swimmer.
 She is currently studying for an MBA at Cornell.

 Biography

 Sara commenced the sport of synchronized swimming at the age of eight at the Olympium in Etobicoke.
-She went on to compete provincially, nationally and internationally for Canada, winning a bronze medal at team routine of the World Aquatic Games in Japan in 2001.
+She went on to compete provincially, nationally and internationally for Canada, winning a bronze medal at team routine of the 2001 World Aquatics Championships.

 She later attended the University of Alabama Birmingham where she majored in Economics at the business school and also competed in the sport of synchronized swimming in the NCAA, winning a number of medals.
 She was four times named an 'honorary' All-American and an Academic All American.

 Sara is currently a student at The Johnson School, Cornell University, studying for an MBA.